 The percussion ensemble uses tuned (xylophone, glockenspiel, timpani), untuned instruments (drum kit, snare drum, cymbals), auxiliary instruments like cowbell, rain-maker, triangle and body percussion to play interesting and contemporary pieces of music.
 This group welcomes any student involved in the program who can read music.
 Piano students may consider joining the ensemble as playing a tuned percussion instrument, such as a xylophone, is an extension of their skills.
 The Mother Lilia Percussion Ensemble is conducted and directed by Miss Gabriella Gigante.

 This specialist group of singers are chosen after an audition process.
 Students who are advanced vocalists and performers are selected to rehearse and perform exciting a Capella pieces of music.
 The group focuses on singing in harmony, developing performance concepts as a group and stage presence.
 Please note, members of this group must also be committed members of Veritas Voices.
 Members are usually selected from Yr 9 – Yr 12.
-Vox Angelicus is conducted and directed by Ms Stephanie Dick.
+Vox Angelicus is conducted and directed by Dr Daniel Jess.

 CONTEMPORARY BAND - The Oranges

 The college contemporary band is an auditioned group whose repertoire is based on popular and rock music which is selected by the group.
 It offers guitar students, other instrumentalists and vocalists the opportunity to play in a small ensemble.
 Members are usually selected from Years 9 to 12.
-The Oranges play at a variety of school and community events and is coordinated by Mrs Jodi-May Hart & Mr Michael Anderson
+The Oranges play at a variety of school and community events and is coordinated by Mr Michael Anderson.

 LITURGICAL ENSEMBLE - Seignadou